Doctor insights on:

 Can be deadly: The size of the clot dictates how dangerous it is.
 Very very tiny emboli may not have much clinical consequence, unless it happens frequently.
 A large embolus that blocks large amounts of flow to the lung can cause symptoms including shortness of breath and even cardiac arrest.
 Unexpected shortness of breath should always be considered an emergency and evaluated by a doctor right away! ...Read more

 What kind of food help the lungs to eliminate tar and all chemical garbage in the lung for an ex smoker?
 And do you have others tips?

 Various: The usual warning signs of a pulmonary embolism (pe) include tachycardia (fast heart rate), dyspnea (shortness of breath), chest pain which can be pleuritic (ie hurts when you take a deep breath), fainting (known as syncope) and cyanosis (blue discoloration of the lips or nailbeds). ...Read moreSee 4 more doctor answers

 Acute PE: Treatment of a pulmonary embolus essentially depends on the clinical symptoms at the time of diagnosis.
 The symptoms can be many and varied.
 Treatment options:.
 Blood thinners , thrombolytic s, ivc filter or embolectomy( surgical removal of blood clots).
 First priority is to stabilize patient if needed.
 The decision tree will be based on what is deemed most effective for the patient ...Read moreSee 3 more doctor answers

-Would a Contrast-enhanced CT pulmonary angiogram also show lesions, abnormalities, masses, nodes, etc. Of the lung or does it only show the blood vessels?
+Would a Contrast-enhanced CT pulmonary angiogram also show lesions, abnormalities, masses, nodes, etc. of the lung or does it only show the blood vessels?
 (Basically, does it provide more or less information than regular Chest CT?)

 Visited er, normal EKG and blood tests, 99%bloodoxy, doc says, oh and you have a little fluid on lungs, no big deal maybe up diuretic.
 Need to worry?

-Not sure.: A little fluid on the lungs is not benign especially since I see no mention of heart failure or of diuretic.
+Not sure.: A little fluid on the lungs is not benign especially since i see no mention of heart failure or of diuretic.
 Seems as though you have had procedures to evaluate function of your heart.
 So...I am wondering on what evidence they deduced there was fluid in the lungs.
 Sometimes this may be suggested by labs or x ray but neither of these is completely reliable.
 Ask them directly. ...Read moreSee 1 more doctor answer

 Langerhands cell of the lungs and is developing a over abundance of white blood cells and his doctors have no clue what should be be doing with him .

 Many possible: It depends on the pulmonary work up and what the tests show.
 Your lung doctors pulmonary finds. ...Read more

 My grandmother has a blood clot and wont go to the doctor, should we be concerned?
 Hello, my grandmother had a blood clot that traveled to her lungs in 2002.
 Yesterday she discovered that she is having the same symptoms and therefore thinks that she has

+I : I agree with the previous author: a blood clot in the leg, especially in someone who has already had a pulmonary embolism, is something that needs urgent treatment.
+High doses of Aspirin will not give the same protection as true blood thinners, and could very well cause an ulcer.
+I understand that your grandmother does not want to take coumadin (warfarin).
+There is a new drug now available that offers similar protection without the need for regular blood tests.
+It's called pradaxa, and she should ask her doctor about it.
 Another option would be to place a device in the vein that drains the legs that would capture any clots that are on their way to the lungs.
 That device is called a vena cava filter and, while not a cure for clots, can significantly reduce the risk of the worst complication (death by pulmonary embolism). ...Read moreSee 1 more doctor answer

 Initially, E.R.
 MD: Once the diagnosis is made hospitalization for "blood thinners" will normally ensue, the E.R.
 Md will then turn the patient over to a hospitalist(internal medicine md) for in-patient management.
 After hospital discharge an internist or hematologist will provide follow up care. ...Read more

 Hello doctor, I have tuberculosis on my Rt epididimo and Rt Testicle.
 Is it contagious and spreadable I mean am I harmful to others?I do not have TB on my lungs or blood only in Rt testis.
 Please sugg

 My friends uncle had throat cancer (tumor) spread to lungs and blood according to doctors and say survival is impossible, what options does he have?